adityanagar10/adityanagar10/README.md

 - 👋 Hi, I’m Aditya Nagar
 - 👀 I’m interested in Full Stack Development
 - 💞️ I’m looking to collaborate on any Development project.
-- 📫 hmu on twitter
+- 🐦 HMU on Twitter

 <!---
 adityanagar10/adityanagar10 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.